sharma1nitish/one-paste/README.md

-one-paste
+One Paste
 =========

-A web app to share and discuss text/code.
+A Rails web app designed to help sharing and discussion text/code snippets.